EonZe/AndroidDisplayControl/README.md

 4. Click "SEND" button to send data to remote bluetooth device.
-First, app will try to connect to the remote device and send first row, than it wil disconnect and recconnect, sending another row.
+First, app will try to connect to the remote device and send first row, then it wil disconnect and recconnect, sending another row.
 This prevents rows from being read as one row.

 This app was custom built for Arduino project, developed in Secondary school for technical professions Šiška, Ljublana, Slovenia.

-You may modify, customaze or use parts of this for your own needs.
+You may modify, cosutmize or use parts of this for your own needs.

 Updates:

 1. First upload, still not 100% finished!
-2. Apliacation closes itself if device doesn't have an Bluetooth adapter.
+2. Aplication closed itself if device didn't had an Bluetooth adapter.